 Where to Hunt the Biggest Black Bears in the World

 The world record black bear in the Boone and Crockett all time records book was picked up in Utah in 1975 and scored 23 10/16″.
 There are 1,790 entries in the record books meeting the minimum of 21 inches.
-619 of those entries were in the last 10 years.
-That means that 34.5% of all entries in the all time Boone and Crockett record books for black bears happened in the last decade.
+Learn how to score a bear.

 - 26% of those entries were from Wisconsin – Wisconsin is responsible for 24 of the top 100 black bears of all time, and 28 of the 100 biggest black bears in the last 10 years.